 By default, Windows Terminal opens with PowerShell.
 However, you can set it up to open Command Prompt by default or type

 Start Command Prompt in the Current folder in Windows 7 or XP

 In Windows XP and 7, there is no option to start CMD in the current folder from the File menu.
 So, you can use the address bar and right-click context menu tricks to start CMD in the current folder.
 Here we are explaining the context menu trick only.

 Step 1: Start CMD via Context Menu in Windows 7

 Press & hold Shift-Key and right-click anywhere in the blank space.
 Right-click context menu will pop up and you will see the “Open Command window here” option in this context menu.
-Click on “Open command window here” to open Command Prompt in that folder.
+Click “Open command window here” to open the Command Prompt in that folder.

 You can check the path in the command window.